kowalczykdev/lit-playlist/README.md

 # LitPlaylist

-This template is generated from the `lit-starter-js` package in [the main Lit repo](https://github.com/lit/lit).
+This project is generated from the `lit-starter-js` package in [the main Lit repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.